Jan Škrdlík: Writing

 Jan Škrdlík has written a book of poetry, Tvá slova [“Thy Words”], and several sociologically oriented popular articles, published in Kamínky journal of the Family and Social Care Centre, Brno.
 He has also written other pieces in Czech and Spanish.

-In 2020, he published, in Czech, a further book of poetry.
-VARIATIONS ON TZARA • The Son-of-a-Narcissist-Mother’s Guide Book, the English version, followed.
+In 2020 he published, in Czech, a further book of poetry.
+The English version, VARIATIONS ON TZARA • The Son-of-a-Narcissist-Mother’s Guide Book, followed.